Analyticity of quasinormal modes in the Kerr and Kerr-de Sitter spacetimes: Introduction

-Combining Theorem \ref{mainthm: K and K-dS} with the Fredholm theory developed by the second author in \cite{V2013} and \cite{V2018} (see also \cites{VZ2000, V2019}), we deduce our second main result, where we consider modes with respect to \emph{only} the $t_*$-coordinate, as opposed to both the $t_*$- and $\phi_*$-coordinates.
+where $r_0 \in (r_e, r_c)$ is the unique point such that $\mu'(r_0) = 0$, as opposed to modes with respect to both $\d_{t_*}$ and $\d_{\phi_*}$ separately (as in Theorem \ref{mainthm: K and K-dS}).
+Concretely, this means that quasinormal modes are supposed to satisfy

+For solutions to linear scalar wave equations on any subextremal Kerr-de Sitter spacetime, there is an asymptotic expansion in these quasinormal modes up to an exponentially decaying term \cite{PV2021}*{Thm.\ 1.5}.
+This extends the result of \cite{V2013}, by removing restrictions on the angular momentum.

 For the Fredholm theory to go through in the case $\Lambda = 0$, we will need the induced operator on the modes to be a scattering operator with self-adjoint (i.e.\ real) scattering principal symbol near spatial infinity in the sense of Melrose \cite{M1994}.
+Let us use the convention that if $\Lambda = 0$, then $r_0 = \infty$, giving the standard notion of quasinormal modes on the Kerr spacetime.
 This amounts to making appropriate decay assumptions on $A$ and $B$:

-\begin{thm} Let $(M_*, g_*)$ be the subextremal Kerr(-de Sitter) spacetime, extended real analytically over the future event horizon (and future cosmological horizon if $\Lambda > 0$).
-Assume that